 Aside from being incredibly tender and juicy, this Yucatán specialty is citrusy in flavor and known for its burnt orange color derived from annatto seeds.
 The dish is traditionally associated with Merida and the Yucatán Peninsula but in Mexico City, one of the most popular places to try it is at Taqueria El Turix in Polanco.

 Tacos árabes is the predecessor of the al pastor.
 It’s originally from Puebla, the central Mexican state and city which welcomed a wave of Lebanese immigrants in the late 19th and early 20th centuries.
 They brought with them their shawarma-making tradition which eventually became tacos árabes.

-Tacos árabes is similar to pastor except the meat is flavored with Middle Eastern spices and indigenous central Mexican ingredients.
+Tacos árabes are similar to pastor except the meat is flavored with Middle Eastern spices and indigenous central Mexican ingredients.
 Another key difference is that the grilled pork in tacos árabes is wrapped in pita bread (pan árabe) or flour tortillas, and it isn’t served with any pineapple.

-Tacos árabes is the predominant type of taco in Puebla but you can also find it in Mexico City.
+Tacos árabes are the predominant type of taco in Puebla but you can also find it in Mexico City.
 We tried it at Taqueria El Greco in the Condesa neighborhood.

 Tacos de Birria / Quesabirria

 Birria is one of the signature dishes of Jalisco state and Guadalajara.
 It refers to a type of Mexican stew made from a spicy slow-cooked goat meat adobo with cumin, garlic, thyme, and bay leaves.